d-tork/dotfiles/ubuntu-setup.md

 	ServerAliveCountMax 30		# stop refreshing after 1 hr
 ```

+This file seems to take precedence over `/etc/hosts` when there is a conflict.

 ### Create and trade SSH keys
 1. If you don't have a key already:
 	```